(Page and related links are best viewed in Chrome)

 A review of the teacher education graduates of the past three years indicates that 100 percent successfully met the requirements for state licensure.

-At May 2017, 27 of the 28 of the teacher education graduates of 2015-16 were teaching in public or private schools.
-One of those was serving as a teaching principal in a small private school.
-The 28th, with her background in Early Childhood Education, had opened her own private, licensed day care.
+At May 2017, 24 of the 26 of the teacher education graduates of 2015-16 were teaching in public or private schools.
+Of the two remaining, one had opened her own private, licensed day care and the other, a Religion Education major, was serving as a full-time youth pastor.

 Of the 29 completers of 2016-17, 25 were either placed or had job offers by May of 2017.